Oak and Monkey Puzzle is the design, event and horticultural production-focussed property of Natasha Morgan and her young children.

 The garden is created for private access through workshops and as a location for shoots and small events, with general access planned for the future.

-It is intended that Oak and Monkey Puzzle is more than a special family home and an exemplar of our design expertise.
+Oak and Monkey Puzzle is more than a special family home and an exemplar of design expertise.
 It is the dream of Natasha that Oak and Monkey Puzzle becomes a true rural lifestyle destination, and a place to visit and learn.
-It is their hope that the like-minded can gather, share and collaborate, sharing their ethos of generosity, authenticity, connection, collaboration and creativity.
+It is a place where like-minded can gather, share and collaborate, sharing their ethos of generosity, authenticity, connection, collaboration and creativity.

 The property, and newly renovated homestead, has a varied history from the 1860’s- as O'Connell's Store, Spargo Creek Post Office and Pub as well as retaining the cricket pitch from its time as the local recreation reserve.